Key Takeaways

 Best for Coverage Options

-Ranking first for coverage options, Coverdash ranks fourth overall for general liability insurance in Hawaii.
-As a brokerage platform, it connects Hawaii businesses with multiple carriers including Chubb and CNA.
-This provides access to higher limits up to $2 million per occurrence, broader endorsements and placement for complex risks that digital-first insurers often decline.
+Fourth overall for general liability insurance in Hawaii, Coverdash leads the field on coverage options.
+As a brokerage platform, it connects Hawaii businesses with multiple carriers, including Chubb and CNA, with access to limits up to $2 million per occurrence, expanded endorsements and placement for risks that standard digital insurers often decline.

-The trade-off is a slower buying process that requires comparing quotes across carriers and sometimes waiting for underwriting approval.
-Policy management and claims handling also vary depending on which carrier underwrites the policy.
+The trade-off is a slower buying process.
+Getting coverage means comparing quotes across carriers and, in some cases, waiting for underwriting approval.
+Policy management and claims handling also vary by carrier.
 On affordability, only retail businesses see savings (5%), while hospitality and tourism operations pay 22% above average and construction businesses pay 15% more.

 Where Coverdash performs best: